Teleport Connect: Virtual 2024

 IAM mapping

-Finally, edit the configmap/aws-auth in the kube-system namespace and append the following to mapRoles.
+If you cluster includes the aws-auth config map, edit the configmap/aws-auth in the kube-system namespace and append the following to mapRoles.
 Replace {teleport_aws_iam_role} with the appropriate IAM role that Teleport Kubernetes Service will use.
-This step will link the Teleport IAM role into the Kubernetes RBAC group teleport, allowing Teleport Kubernetes Service to forward requests into the cluster.
+This step will link the Teleport IAM role into the Kubernetes RBAC group teleport, allowing Teleport Kubernetes Service to forward requests into the cluster:

 apiVersion: v1